*NEW: This unit now includes DIGITAL ACCESS via Google Slides.*

 - Who’s Who of the Civil War—informative task cards on Civil War leaders and student recording sheet

-- Perspectives on the War—four fictional letters demonstrating different viewpoints on the war and group worksheet
+- Perspectives on the War—five primary sources (letters and diary entries) demonstrating different viewpoints on the war and group worksheet

 - Emancipation Proclamation—article on Emancipation Proclamation, comprehension check and creative writing